DDFar/minds-machines-sf/Seed Apps/timeseries_seed_app/README.md

 ## Getting Started

+This Timeseries UI app is intended to show you how to request and plot time series data from the heatpump timeseries instance.
+Please note that another timeseries instance is available with ESB load & weather data and the seed-app is already configured to communicate with that instance.

 ### Get the source code
 Make a directory for your project.
 Clone or download and extract this project in that directory.